An Exploration of Optimal Parameters for Efficient Blind Source Separation of EEG Recordings Using AMICA: Introduction

-These mixtures of activity should be well suited for separation using Independent Component Analysis (ICA).
-Over the years, multiple ICA algorithms have been proposed, many explicitly for the task of source separation in EEG recordings \cite{ablin2018ortho, ablin2018faster, palmer2012amica}.
+Scalp-channel recorded mixtures of activity should be well suited for separation using Independent Component Analysis (ICA).
+Over the years, multiple ICA algorithms have been proposed, many explicitly for the task of source separation in EEG recordings \textbf{\cite{makeig1996}}\cite{ablin2018ortho, ablin2018faster, palmer2012amica}.
 AMICA, or Adaptive Mixture ICA \cite{palmer2012amica}, has become a popular choice of ICA algorithm for processing EEG data.
-This is due to its unique ability to both estimate source density models using a mixture of generalized Gaussian models and simultaneously learn multiple ICA models for different regions of local stationarity in the EEG data.
-AMICA has also been previously shown to perform the best compared to other ICA algorithms when judged on a set of empirical metrics designed to assess the quality of the produced decomposition \cite{delorme2012independent}.
-However, effective use of AMICA requires users to decide on optimal values for various adjustable parameters.
-Typically, these parameters are selected based on "rules of thumb."
-This work attempts to provide quantitative arguments for the selections of some key AMICA parameters based on two metrics: Pairwise Mutual Information (PMI) and Mutual Information Reduction (MIR).
+This is due to its unique abilities to (1) model individual component source densities as mixtures of generalized Gaussians and (2) when asked, separate the data into subsets of data points each well fit by its own ICA model.
+AMICA has also been previously shown to perform the best compared to other ICA algorithms when judged on a set of empirical metrics designed to assess the quality of the produced decompositions \cite{delorme2012independent}.
+However, effective use of AMICA requires users to select values for various adjustable parameters.
+Currently, these parameters are typically selected based on suggested "rule of thumb" defaults.
+Here we attempt to provide quantitative arguments for the selections of some key AMICA parameters based on two metrics: Pairwise Mutual Information (PMI) among the derived component time courses, and Mutual Information Reduction (MIR) produced by the decomposition.